CloudReactor/docs/index.md

 However, if you want to deploy natively -- perhaps you have Python installed (possibly in a VM), and you want to use Python directly to deploy -- see [this section](#).

-Otherwise, let's continue:
+**Otherwise, let's continue:**

-1. Install [Docker Compose](https://docs.docker.com/compose/install/) and run (if running Windows or Mac, Docker Desktop includes Docker Compose)
+1. Install [Docker Compose](https://docs.docker.com/compose/install/).
+Once installed, run it (if using Windows or Mac, the "Docker Desktop" installation includes Docker Compose, so just install / run that)
 2. **AWS configuration:** Copy `deploy/docker_deploy.env.example` to `deploy/docker_deploy.env`
     - Fill in your `AWS access key`, `access key secret`, and `default region`.
 The AWS keys used here must be for a user with privileges to deploy tasks to AWS ECS, as mentioned above.
     - The access key and secret should be for the AWS user you plan on using to deploy with, possibly created above in [Prerequisites: AWS user with deployment permissions](#prerequisites-aws-user-with-deployment-permissions).